Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This could be a sample HTTP request, shell command, or pseudocode.
+Below is a conceptual example demonstrating how this vulnerability might be exploited using a malicious payload.

 Host: target.example.com